 Lesson 1: An Architect Is A Town Planner

 One point Newman makes in Building Microservices is how we should split services according to business domains, not just arbitrary boundaries.
-The idea of splitting services based on business domain is not a new idea, it’s also been discussed heavily within books covering “Domain Driven Design”.
+The idea of splitting services based on the business domain is not a new idea, it’s also been discussed heavily within books covering “Domain-Driven Design”.

 Lesson 2: Microservices Are Data Abstractions

 As is expected, throughout Building Microservices there are lots of discussion about data.
 Understandably so—managing application data is indeed one of the most difficult aspects of building and designing software.

 Newman discusses the various different data-related aspects we should consider when building microservices, such as how to think about data when splitting a microservice, how breaking down data affects data consistency, and how to deal with aggregated data for use-cases like reporting.

 But one of the more interesting ideas that Newman explores about data is: A microservice can often be thought of as an abstraction (or an interface) over some private state (read: data).
 Therefore microservice architects should think very carefully about what data a given service exposes and in what format.

 The last big lesson from Building Microservices is related to some factors that define a microservice.
 One aspect Newman emphasizes strongly is if you cannot deploy a microservice independently you’re probably doing something wrong.

 Not only is orchestrated deployment a smell—indicating that the service boundaries may not be correct—but by orchestrating deployments a business will not get one of the biggest benefits of the microservices approach, which is team autonomy and the ability to independently deliver.

 On how big a microservice should be…